bhattsameer/bhattsameer.github.io/_posts/2021/2021-01-01-client-side-encryption-bypass-part-1.markdown

 #### What developers think?

-Developers usually use enctyption to hide sensitive information from the user.
+Developers usually use encryption to hide sensitive information from the user.
 They assume that with encryption implemented will preserve the confidentiality and integrity of the data, before someone breaks it!

 Sometimes they may use multiple encryption techniques on the same piece of data, which just adds to the more processing power and complexity.
 Adding more layers doesn't ensure the safety of the data.